Spanish conquest of the Aztec Empire: Cortés welcomed by Moctezuma

-Upon meeting, Hernan Cortés claimed to be the representative of the queen, Doña Juana of Castile, and her son, King Carlos I of Castile and Holy Roman Emperor Charles V, all Spanish royalty, had then made an appearance.
-Sahagún reports that Moctezuma welcomed Cortés to Tenochtitlan on the Great Causeway, Xolac.
-"The chiefs who accompanied Moctezuma were: Cacama, king of Texcoco (altepetl); Tetlepanquetzaltin, king of Tlacopan, Itzcuauhtzin the Tlacochcalcatl, lord of Tlatelolco (altepetl); and Topantemoc, Motechzoma's treasurer in Tlatelolco."
+Upon meeting, Hernan Cortés claimed to be the representative of the queen, Doña Juana of Castile, and her son Holy Roman Emperor Charles V. Sahagún reports that Moctezuma welcomed Cortés to Tenochtitlan on the Great Causeway, Xolac.
+"The chiefs who accompanied Moctezuma were: Cacamatzin, king of Tetzcoco; Tetlepanquetzaltin, king of Tlacopan, Itzcuauhtzin the Tlacochcalcatl, lord of Tlatelolco; and Topantemoc, Motechzoma's treasurer in Tlatelolco."
 Moctezuma and his chiefs were adorned with blazing gold on their shoulders with feathers and jewels.
 On the causeway where the two groups met, enormous numbers of people from Tenochtitlan watched the exchange.

 Moctezuma went to greet Cortés with his brother, Cuitláhuac, and his nephew, Cacamatzin.
 Cortés strode ahead of his commanders and attempted to embrace Moctezuma, but was restrained by Cuitlahuac and Cacamatzin.
 Cortés was not permitted to touch the emperor; no one was allowed.

 After greetings, Moctezuma personally dressed only Cortés in a priceless feather-work flower, a golden jewelry studded necklace and a garland of flowers.
 Moctezuma then brought Cortés to the shrine of the goddess Toci, where he gave him a more private greeting, in which he practically gave the Aztec Empire to Cortés, as he reportedly said that it was his "desire to serve."

 A fragment of the greetings of Moctezuma says: "My lord, you have become fatigued, you have become tired: to the land you have arrived.
 You have come to your city: Mexico, here you have come to sit on your place, on your throne.
 Oh, it has been reserved to you for a small time, it was conserved by those who have gone, your substitutes ...
 This is what has been told by our rulers, those of whom governed this city, ruled this city.
 That you would come to ask for your throne, your place, that you would come here.
 Come to the land, come and rest: take possession of your royal houses, give food to your body."